babarrett/qmk_firmware/users/dennytom/chording_engine/README.md

 indent keymap.c -bad -bap -bbb -br -brf -brs -ce -i4 -l100 -nut -sob
 ```

 Thanks to the provided macros, you shouldn't have to modify any file except `keymap.c.in`.
+If you are using a different keyboard, you will have to also create your own `keyboard.inc`.

 ## Features Overview